nicholas-long/environment/zet/20231025200905/README.md

 # zettelkasten to blog conversion hub

-- concept of `zettelkasten to blog conversion hub`
+- originally, i set out to automatically write blog posts from zettelkasten cards, but i enjoy writing my blog. the cards can still be used as source material or to organize things

+## decisions on automating zk to blog deployment
 - the more i look into jekyll, the more i think i should manually maintain a blog and copy information in
+- I don't think i'm going to do this for my blog. it makes more sense to just create posts manually from stuff in my zk.
+  - everything is already organized into one place, at least.
+  - images can be resized, video links can be embedded
 - i think the blog should be located in this repository so i can easily add files
+  - i'm not doing this right now

+## steps for automatically converting markdown to a blog
 - i can make scripts to start blog posts and copy one file in from zk at a time
   - identify a file
   - create appropriate frontmatter
   - echo it to the blog
   - open it in vim for editing

-## decisions on automating zk to blog deployment
-- I don't think i'm going to do this for my blog. it makes more sense to just create posts manually from stuff in my zk.
-  - everything is already organized into one place, at least.
-  - images can be resized, video links can be embedded

-## steps for automatically converting markdown to jekyll
+### converting
 - search for tag `blogpost` in zk
 - take text files from ZK
   - find linked/attached images and include them